-Alumnet is an early stage startup building a brand-new and exclusive social network for alumni of the UK's top schools.
+Alumnet is an early stage startup building a brand-new alumni engagement platform for schools in the UK

 At the start of the year my focus moved from the iOS app onto the Alumnet website, working closely with the CEO to create the overall product strategy for 2018.
 I opted to set quarterly objectives and key results (OKRs) alongside creating a more traditional product roadmap to detail the improvements we needed to make to the existing MVP.
 I made sure to involve the whole team with the process of setting of the OKRs which kept everyone aligned, motivated and invested in their success.

 One of Alumnet’s riskiest assumptions was that older alumni would be engaged in offering help and advice to recent graduates.
 Whilst the motivation for graduates wanting to leverage their alumni network for advice and job opportunities had been established, it was less clear that the older alumni would be motivated to offer this help.

 By conducting interviews and surveying existing users, I would be able to understand their motivations for using Alumnet and quantify their willingness to offer advice.

 The quantitative and qualitative results demonstrated a clear willingness to help from the older alumni, especially with regards to career advice.
 In addition to this, career advice was again qualified as a user need and motivation to use the network by the recent graduates.
 These results allowed us to better understand our user groups and establish early personas that would help inform our efforts to build a community, matching each group’s motivations with the other’s willingness - and later ability - to offer help.

 The registration form for the existing MVP had a poor conversion rate, leading to wasted marketing efforts.